DouglasTitze/DouglasTitze.github.io/_posts/2023-05-03-Decompress-Run-Length-Encoded-List.md

 # My Thoughts

 **What Went Well**
 I solved the problem quickly and learned unique ways to solve this problem using operations I had never seen before.
+I also learned about the run-length encoding algorithm.

 # Solution Statistics